vaishnavipaithane/Cyclistic-bike-share-analysis-case-study/README.md

 ## PHASE 5: Share

-The share phase presents the insights and findings derived from the analysis of Cyclistic Bike Share data.
+The sharing phase presents the insights and findings derived from the analysis of Cyclistic Bike Share data.
 The analysis revealed several key findings:

 1. Percentage of  Casual Riders vs Annual Members